The Trans-Mongolian: Beijing to St. Petersburg

 By the end of our train journey from Beijing to Ulaanbaatar, we had been traveling for about 27 hours, including five or so hours at the border crossing.
-The first class room was well worth the extra expense, and the views were unique and interesting.
+The first classroom was well worth the extra expense, and the views were unique and interesting.
 Traversing the vast and empty desert might not give sound interesting, but to me it was.
 We pulled in to Ulaanbaatar on schedule and left the train.
-We had a three day stop over, which I will write about next.
-I'll delete this place holder and add a link to that post when I do.
+We had a three day stopover, which you can read about here.

 Ulaanbaatar to Irkutsk, Train 263

 After our time in Ulaanbaatar, we embarked on leg two of our trip: Train 263.
 We booked a hard sleeper, as that was the only accommodation the train had to offer.
 With this booking, we had to share a room with Matt and Nate, which proved to be just great.